2022 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship Fight Night: New York 2
+BKFC Fight Night New York 2: Grant vs. Retic

-Bare Knuckle Fighting Championship Fight Night: New York 2 (also known as BKFC Fight Night 6) was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on March 12, 2022 at the Seneca Allegany Resort & Casino Event Center in Miami, USA.
+BKFC Fight Night New York 2: Grant vs. Retic (also known as BKFC Fight Night 6) was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on March 12, 2022 at the Seneca Allegany Resort & Casino Event Center in Miami, USA.

 Background

 The event featured the promotion's return to New York.

 A BKFC Bantamweight Championship fight between the defending champion Johnny Bedford and Jarod Grant was Originally scheduled to headline the card.
 However, Bedford had to pull out from the bout due to injury.
 Anthony Retic steep in on late notice to face Grant for the interim BKFC Bantamweight Championship.